-As an active employee participating in the Pension Plan you are currently required to make employee contributions into the pension fund.
-Upon DROP participation, your employee contribution to the GE Pension Plan will stop, increasing your take-home pay.
-Since you will no longer be an active member of the GE Plan, you will be required to join FRS and will be making a contribution to that plan.
+As an active employee participating in the Firefighters Pension Fund you are currently required to make employee contributions into the pension fund.
+Upon DROP participation, your employee pension contribution will cease, increasing your take-home pay.

 E. ACCUMULATION OF BENEFITS UNDER THE DROP PROGRAM